ishu9bansal/ideone/preorder_to_tree/README.md

 But as we know the height of the tree is `h ~ log(n)` while width of the tree `w ~ n/2`.
 As the width increases exponentially faster than the height of the tree, it would be ideal to print trees from left to right.
 That is column wise.
 In the first column just the root node, in second column the nodes at level 1, in third column the nodes at level 2 and so on.
 For a more general tree (with more than 2 children) we can just print the parent node at top and then the whole subtree below it, and next subtree below that one and so on.
 But for Binary trees we can do better.
 We can print the parent node in the middle of two subtrees.
 This gives a nice visual feel of the whole tree.
+One more advantage of printing BST in such a manner is that, all the nodes are printed in sorted manner (descending) from top to bottom.
+Each row will have just a single node and the column represent the depth of node.

 ### Preorder Traversal
 In a preorder traversal we traverse the root node, then left subtree in recursive manner, and then right subtree.